Natural Health

 One of the most dramatic demonstrations of the life-shortening threat of celiac disease was revealed in a 12-year study carried out by researchers at the Karolinska Institute in Sweden along with U.S. researchers at Columbia University.

-“We have known that celiac disease can cause a number of long-term complications that can impact life expectancy, but this study examines an entire population in the most recent era, at a time when awareness of celiac disease and access to gluten-free food is widespread,” says Benjamin Lebwohl, who directs clinical research at the Celiac Disease Center at Columbia University.
-“Despite this, we found that celiac disease is associated with long-term consequences.”
+An analysis of the health data of 50,000 people in Sweden with celiac disease revealed that it increased the risk of dying during the research by 21 percent.
+This shortened life expectancy was true for people of all ages.1 "We have known that celiac disease can cause a number of long-term complications that can impact life expectancy, but this study examines an entire population in the most recent era, at a time when awareness of celiac disease and access to gluten-free food is widespread," says Benjamin Lebwohl, who directs clinical research at the Celiac Disease Center at Columbia University.
+"Despite this, we found that celiac disease is associated with long-term consequences."

 The study found that folks with celiac disease had an increased risk of earlier death from heart disease, cancer and respiratory disease.